Support Home > Search > Jetpack Search: Frequently Asked Questions

 How do I search against multilingual content with the WPML or Polylang plugins?

-We do not currently support multiple languages on the same site.
+Jetpack Search does not currently support multiple languages on the same site.
 We hope to add support soon, but in the meantime, you can check this status in this public-facing GitHub Issue.

-How do I only show results from certain post types (e.g. products)
+How do I only show results from certain post types (e.g. products)?

 function jp_filter_query( $options ) {